docker/getting-started/docs/tutorial/using-docker-compose/index.md

 1. Make sure no other copies of the app/db are running first (`docker ps` and `docker rm -f <ids>`).

-1. Start up the application stack using the `docker-compose up` command.
+1. Start up the application stack using the `docker compose up` command.
 We'll add the `-d` flag to run everything in the background.

     ```bash
-    docker-compose up -d
+    docker compose up -d
     ```

     When we run this, we should see output like this:

     ```plaintext
-    Creating network "app_default" with the default driver
-    Creating volume "app_todo-mysql-data" with default driver
-    Creating app_app_1   ... done
-    Creating app_mysql_1 ... done
+    [+] Running 3/3
+    ⠿ Network app_default    Created                                0.0s
+    ⠿ Container app-mysql-1  Started                                0.4s
+    ⠿ Container app-app-1    Started                                0.4s
     ```

     You'll notice that the volume was created as well as a network!
 By default, Docker Compose automatically creates a network specifically for the application stack (which is why we didn't define one in the compose file).

-1. Let's look at the logs using the `docker-compose logs -f` command.
+1. Let's look at the logs using the `docker compose logs -f` command.
 You'll see the logs from each of the services interleaved into a single stream.
 This is incredibly useful when you want to watch for timing-related issues.
 The `-f` flag "follows" the log, so will give you live output as it's generated.

     If you don't already, you'll see output that looks like this...

     ```plaintext
-    mysql_1  | 2019-10-03T03:07:16.083639Z 0 [Note] mysqld: ready for connections.
-    mysql_1  | Version: '5.7.27'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server (GPL)
+    mysql_1  | 2022-11-23T04:01:20.185015Z 0 [System] [MY-010931] [Server] /usr/sbin/mysqld: ready for connections.
+Version: '8.0.31'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server - GPL.
     app_1    | Connected to mysql db at host mysql
     app_1    | Listening on port 3000
     ```

     The service name is displayed at the beginning of the line (often colored) to help distinguish messages.
-If you want to view the logs for a specific service, you can add the service name to the end of the logs command (for example, `docker-compose logs -f app`).
+If you want to view the logs for a specific service, you can add the service name to the end of the logs command (for example, `docker compose logs -f app`).

     !!! info "Pro tip - Waiting for the DB before starting the app" When the app is starting up, it actually sits and waits for MySQL to be up and ready before trying to connect to it.